Priyanshu-kr-gupta/Discount_Allocation_System/README.md

 # Discount Allocation System

-This project is a performance-based system designed to fairly distribute a fixed bonus pool (or "kitty") among sales agents.
+This project is a performance-based system designed to fairly distribute a fixed discount pool (or "kitty") among sales agents.
 It leverages a multi-metric scoring model and includes robust safeguards to prevent extreme allocations, ensuring a balanced and equitable outcome.

 ***